Man in a hat and plaid shirt sitting with his dog overlooking the mountains

 Road trip time

-If you're hitting the road with your pet, make sure to have a special seat belt or crate that’s comfortable for your four-legged friend and be sure to check specific regulations regarding pets in the car, using a leash or muzzle in public places on route and for your destination.
+If you’re hitting the road with your pet, make sure to have a special seat belt or crate that’s comfortable for your four-legged friend.
+Don’t forget to check the specific regulations regarding pets in the car, using a leash or muzzle in public places on route and for your destination.

 Flights

-Airports and flight regulations are tricky to navigate for individuals.
-With pets, it can be even more of a challenge.
+Airports and flight regulations are tricky to navigate for individuals and with pets, it can be even more of a challenge.
 That’s why it’s important to be prepared, like looking into whether your pet can travel with you in the cabin or needs to go into cargo.
 Research crate regulations plus consider ventilation and comfort of the carrier and identify vaccination and identification records needed.

 Consider taking the quickest and most direct flights with the best options for your pet.
 Nerdwallet notes Alaska Airlines, American Airlines and Hawaiian Airlines as the most pet friendly.
 Also, pets can sometimes have a weak stomach or anxiety before a flight, so it’s best to feed them at least four hours before take-off, keep them hydrated with water and give them any medication well before.